projectsveltos/sveltos/docs/addons/helm_charts.md

 ### Example: Update Helm Chart Values From Referenced ConfigMap/Secret

 Sveltos allows you to manage Helm chart values using ConfigMaps/Secrets.

-For instance, we can create a file __cleanup-controller.yaml__ with following content
+For example, we can create a file named __cleanup-controller.yaml__ with below content.

 ```yaml
 cleanupController: